 Please contact our team at email@example.com to discuss further in confidence.

-Queen Mary, the European Commission and the Erasmus+ Programme are commited to widening participation and increasing the number of mobile students from disadvantaged backgrounds.
+Queen Mary is committed to widening participation and increasing the number of mobile students from disadvantaged backgrounds and those less represented in mobility.
 This commitment aims at promoting equity and inclusion by facilitating the access to participants with disadvantaged backgrounds and fewer opportunities compared to their peers whenever disadvantage limits or prevents participation in transnational activities.

-Queen Mary encourages students from all backgrounds to apply, including those from one or more of the disadvantaged background categories below, following current European Commission definitions:
+Queen Mary encourages students from all backgrounds to apply, including those from one or more of the disadvantaged background categories below:

 Further detail on these definitions is available for consultation: Erasmus+ Widening Participation-Disadvantaged backgrounds [PDF 595KB].